 MEHDI DAOUDI: I believe the monitoring fates chose this path for me versus the other way around!
 When I was a Sales Engineer at DoubleClick, I had to rely on a system that was known for having its fair share of reliability issues.
-When I raised the problems to my CIO, they said, “Congratulations, you are now in charge of monitoring!”
-That’s what prompted me to set up my very first monitoring agent in my garage, in 1998!
+When I raised the problems to my CEO, they said, “Congratulations, you are now in charge of monitoring!”
+That’s what prompted me to set up my very first monitoring agent in my New York apartment, in 1998!
 Over time, I grew to run the entire quality of service team (a precursor to their Observability team).
 When I continued to see the positive impact this type of monitoring had on our business, I decided to start Catchpoint because of how much we had all learned.
 Fun fact, I once made a mistake and took down the entirety of DoubleClick’s ad services for three hours!

 M7: Catchpoint’s mission is to ‘build a better observability platform and help companies deliver on their promise to their end-users’.
 How do you execute this?

 MD: This execution starts with a direct, maniacal focus on ‘What is the Digital Experience?’ – which is an interaction between a client (be them human or robot) and an organization that is possible only because of digital technologies.
 Once you establish this anchor, work backward from there: How do we empower teams to confidently own the user experience?
 Establish your corporate beliefs and value system, take the time to prepare for what’s needed, and then ensure teams have the correct tools to execute.
 As part of this, don’t be afraid to ask questions, say when you don’t know or don’t have an answer, and take chances to stand out from the crowd.
 Because no matter which tactic you choose to execute for your strategy, there is always room for critique.